 Therefore, if I were to buy this drill, Amazon would know that this listing is highly relevant for the term “electric drill”.
-The next time a customer searches for that term, this listing would be more likely to show at the top.
+The next time a customer searches for that term, this listing would be more likely to rank higher at the top.

-Here’s a neat little Amazon ranking hack you can do to take advantage of this factor:
+Here’s a neat little Amazon ranking hack (we cover in this article) you can do to take advantage of this factor:

 - Construct a URL for your product listing using the [&keyword=your+keyword] query (append the code inside the brackets to your product URL).

 - Use a link shortening service like bit.ly to create a shareable link to that URL.